just-another-downer/landgrid-support/_articles/using-the-api.md

 ## Response Format

 All of these requests return a JSON response on success, an array of GeoJSON features representing the matched parcels.
 These include polygon geometries and `properties`.
 Our standard fields are documented in the [Loveland Parcel Schema](https://docs.google.com/spreadsheets/d/14RcBKyiEGa7q-SR0rFnDHVcovb9uegPJ3sfb3WlNPc0/edit#gid=1010834424) (some additional undocumented fields may be included in the `properties`).
-Here's an example response payload:
+An empty results set with no error means no parcels could be matched.
+Here's an example response payload with results:

     {
       results: [